Public sex

-Martin van Maële's print Francion 15 depicts a couple engaging in foreplay outdoors.
+Martin van Maële's print Francion 15 (published 1925) depicts a couple engaging in foreplay outdoors.

 Public sex is sexual activity that takes place in a public context.
 It refers to one or more persons performing a sex act in a public place, or in a private place that can be viewed from a public place.

 Such a private place may be a back yard, a barn, balcony or a bedroom with the curtains open.
 Public sex also includes sexual acts in semi-public places where the general public is free to enter, such as shopping malls.
 Public sex acts can be performed in a car (colloquially called "parking"), on a beach, in a forest, theatre, bus, aeroplane, street, cubicle, elevator, bathroom, cemetery, and other locations.

 According to a large study in 2008, having sex in a public place is a common fantasy and a significant number of couples or individuals have done so.
 The fantasy is at times depicted in art or film.

 Incidence

 In ancient Greece, it was recorded that Crates of Thebes, the Cynic philosopher, had sexual intercourse with his wife Hipparchia of Maroneia, another Cynic philosopher, in public.
-In England, some Ranters engaged in public sex.
+In England, some of the 17th century religious dissenters known as Ranters engaged in public sex.

 In September 2003, the BBC reported on a "dogging" craze fueled by Internet publicity.
 Dogging is a British English slang term for engaging in public sex, usually in a car park or country park, while others watch.
 Dogging has aspects of exhibitionism and voyeurism.

-There is some evidence on the Internet that "dogging" has begun to spread to other countries, such as the United States, Canada, Ireland, Australia, Barbados, Brazil, the Netherlands, Denmark, Norway, Poland, and Sweden.
+There is some evidence on the Internet that during the next decade "dogging" spread to other countries, such as the United States, Canada, Ireland, Australia, Barbados, Brazil, the Netherlands, Denmark, Norway, Poland, and Sweden.

 Outdoor public sex purportedly takes place often in parks and beaches in Vancouver and San Francisco.
 According to the New York magazine, public sex occurs frequently in New York City, and is a fantasy common to many people.